Dave Goodman (music producer): Later work

+In 1979, recording at Rockfield Studios, he co-produced and engineered the Roots Reggae Sound System Dub music Discomix Finsbury Park b/w The Tribe by the London reggae band, Tribesman.

 In 2000 he appeared in the cult underground film Remember a Day, as The Mime Troupe Leader, he also provided the incidental music soundtrack with Darryl Read who starred in the film as Roger Bannerman.

 Goodman produced several other early punk rock acts, including Eater, Chelsea, The Cannibals, Maniacs, UK Subs and in 2002 with Darryl Read.
 He subsequently produced and performed with very many other artists, and eventually ran his own studio and record label in Malta, Mandala Music.

 Goodman was later involved in producing a series of 'soundalike Pistols' tracks using the name "Ex Pistols", much to the confusion of Sex Pistols fans, some of which believed the songs to be the real deal.
 The tracks were recorded using numerous session musicians, even including Glen Matlock.

 Goodman was also a major influence and collaborator on the Sex Drugs and HIV project.
 Recorded at Goodmans Mandala Studios, a double album of 40 songs by Mat Sargent of Sham 69 / Chelsea to help raise money and awareness for the Terrence Higgins Trust, Rape Crisis, Release & Cancer Research.
 The songs have many different styles and feature different artists on each instrument.
 Over 200 musicians contributed to the album including; Tony Hadley of Spandau Ballet, Pauline Black of the Selecter, Nicko McBrain of Iron Maiden, Angie Bowie, Adam Ant, Africa Bambaataa, Mike Spenser of The Cannibals to name a few.
 Goodman played on one of the tracks as well as co-producing most of the songs for the project.

 Dave Goodman died of a heart attack, at the age of 53, at his home in Malta.